 Related Companies and Other Services

-We receive data about you when you use some of the other services provided by us or our affiliates, including Microsoft.
+We receive data about you when you use some of the other services provided by us or our affiliates or our partners.
 For example, you may choose to send information about your contacts in Microsoft apps and services, such as Outlook, to us for improved professional networking activities on our Services.

 1.3 Service Use